-- Any employee acting in their official capacity as a part of TOTCF
+- Any employee acting in their official TOTCF capacity

 - Any volunteer, independent contractor, or sponsor acting in their official capacity as a part of TOTCF

-- Any member of the Grants, Education, or Spirited Awards Committees, as well as anyone serving as a Judge for any TOTCF-affiliated award or competition, based on conduct related to the selection process or the execution of such grant, presenter selection, or award
+- Any member of a TOTCF Committee (Grants, Education, or Spirited Awards Committees), as well as any person serving as a Judge for any TOTCF-affiliated award or competition, when the conduct reported is related to the selection or the execution of such grant, presenter selection, or award.

 - As well as any community member (employee, volunteer, independent contractor, committee member, panelist, moderator, awardee, or registered attendee) who violates the Community Harassment & Misconduct Policy at a TOTCF workplace or event